Welcome to the People’s History Museum

 Open Kitchen Café and Bar

-As a museum where ideas worth fighting for by change makers past, present and future are shared, explored and championed, People’s History Museum is the perfect fit for Open Kitchen, who are committed to fighting for a sustainable and fair food future.
-As the first museum café and bar in the country that intercepts perfectly edible food that would otherwise go to waste, join this food revolution and enjoy a sustainable, ethical and delicious food experience each time you visit with a wide variety of breakfast, lunch and drinks to grab and go, or sit in and enjoy.
+Open Kitchen is committed to fighting for a sustainable and fair food future.
+As the first museum café and bar in the country that intercepts perfectly edible food that would otherwise go to waste, join this food revolution and enjoy a sustainable, ethical and delicious food experience each time you visit.

 Corin Bell, Founder and Director at Open Kitchen, says,

 “We’re thrilled to be partnering with People’s History Museum on this exciting new venture.
 Affordable good food for all has always been something that we’re really passionate advocates for.
 To site our new cafe within the museum of democracy, equality, and rights, especially as the debate about the Right to Food rages, just feels like a perfect fit.”

 - One of only two national museums in Manchester city centre

 - The first public building in Britain to be built with an extraordinary Corten metal shell